Innovative AI Policy

 Welcome to the Office of Artificial Intelligence Policy

-The Office of Artificial Intelligence Policy opened in May 2024 to study advancements in AI technology, identify risks to consumers, and issue policy recommendations governing AI.
+The Office of Artificial Intelligence Policy opened in May 2024 to study advancements in AI technology, support innovation in Utah AI companies, identify risks to consumers, and issue policy recommendations governing AI.

 Zach Boyd, PhD